-As product cycles mature or products sales decline, management has to make strategic decisions to develop and introduce new versions of existing products into the marketplace, rationalize the current product offering, or whether develop a new range of products and services.
+As product cycles mature or products sales decline, management has to make strategic decisions to develop and introduce new versions of existing products into the marketplace, rationalize the current product offering, or developing a new range of products and services.

 These strategic decisions may include the need to acquire another company or sell existing businesses.
-However, when making these strategic product development decisions, the overall objectives of the firm should be the determining factor.
+When making these strategic product development decisions, the overall objectives of the firm should be the determining factor.

 At the strategic level, a company has to identify the customers for its products and services.
 When company management makes strategic decisions on the products to manufacture, they need to then identify the key customer segments where company marketing and advertising will be targeted.

 At the strategic level, manufacturing decisions define the manufacturing infrastructure and technology that is required.
-Based on high-level forecasting and sales estimates, the company management has to make strategic decisions on how products will be manufactured.
+Based on high-level forecasting and sales estimates, company management has to make strategic decisions on how products will be manufactured.

 The decisions can require new manufacturing facilities to be built or to increase production at existing facilities.
 However, if the overall company objectives include moving manufacturing overseas, then the decisions may lean towards using subcontracting and third-party logistics.

 As environmental issues influence corporate policy to a greater extent, this may influence strategic supply chain decisions with regards to manufacturing.